vvscode/docs/docs/mms/xml-service.md

 ---
 title: XML Service
+excerpt: >-
-excerpt: 'XML API is known to be the industry standard for sending and receiving rich multimedia content by providing higher throughput and customer satisfaction.'
+  XML API is known to be the industry standard for sending and receiving rich multimedia content by providing higher throughput and customer satisfaction.
 next:
   pages:
     - xml-service-introduction